jordancrane/site/content/posts/proximity-chat.md

 While I was in the midst of considering these possibilities I came across [Gather](https://gather.town), which seems to be the only product that is breaking the mold of traditional video calls in this way.
 Gather allows you to create an 8-bit virtual space, which inhabitants can move their avatars around like a video game.
 As you get close to another inhabitant's avatar, a video call is created between the two of you.
 It's unfortunate that I was already without a job by the time I came across the site, since as soon as I saw it I was excited by the possibilities that it could enable.

 Using Gather or a similar product, a team could create a virtual office, which contains virtual desks, virtual meeting rooms, and virtual common areas.
 Inhabitants could be at their desk while they are working alone, but also walk over to the virtual desk of a coworker, or run into someone in the hallway on the way to a virtual meeting room.
 If a conversation was happening in a common area, others could drop in or side conversations could split off organically, as they do in the real world.
 Such a setup could provide many of the benefits of working in an office, without sacrificing the benefits of remote work.
 My main concern with such a solution is the problem of surveillance, it could easily become another way to keep tabs on workers and penalize them for not being in the virtual office on time.
-However, it would still be a very interesting technology to experiment with in a time when so many companies are undergoing jarring transitions to full-remote teams.
+However, it would still be a very interesting technology to experiment with in a time when so many companies are undergoing jarring transitions to a fully-distributed workforce.

 ## Conclusion

-Getting to the end of this post I'm not 100% sure that I had a concrete point to make, other than that Slack and Zoom (and their contemporaries) don't have to be the end-all-be-all of remote work.
+Getting to the end of this post I'm not 100% sure that I had a concrete point to make, other than that Slack and Zoom (and their contemporaries) don't have to be the be-all and end-all of remote work.
 There are still ways to push the boundaries and experiment with other modes of remote collaboration.
 I hope this inspires you to continue searching for ways to foster better ways of working with your remote teams.